mainajamesM/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints all the numbers of base 16 in lowercase, followed by a new line

- program that prints all possible combinations of single-digit numbers.
+ program that prints all possible combinations of single-digit numbers
+10. Inventing is a combination of brains and materials.
+The more brains you use, the less mater